Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

 \subsubsection{Participants}

+The requirements elicitation study involved participants with a wide variety of experience, ranging from agent experts who built computer use agents to participants who had only passively used, seen, or had no familiarity with agents (i.e., agent non-experts).
+We intentionally sampled for both agent experts and non-experts to capture the perspectives of the stakeholders involved in AI UX design~\cite{yang2020re, dove2017ux, yang2018investigating, kayacik2019identifying, subramonyam2025prototyping, yang2025orbit}.
+Agent experts provided data on the process of developing agent UX prototypes, while non-experts provided additional insight on the potential UX design variants of agents.
+We asked expert participants about their relevant experiences of designing and building agent UX, probed non-expert participants for the agent UX using a mock agent, and elicited feedback while showing existing agent designs for all participants.

 To recruit study participants, we posted recruitment messages on public message boards at a large technology company for design and machine learning audiences, where 77 individuals expressed interest in the study by filling out a survey.
-From this list, we invited \numFirstStudyParticipants participants (5 women, 7 men) who covered varying familiarity with agents, spanning technology professionals with relevant domain expertise ($N=6$, including 2 machine learning engineers, 1 software engineer, 2 quality assurance engineers, and 1 product designer), current end-users ($N=5$), and individuals having no familiarity ($N=1$).
+From this list, we invited \numFirstStudyParticipants participants (five women, seven men).
+We selected these participants so that they covered a range of familiarity with agents, spanning technology professionals with relevant domain expertise ($N=6$, including two machine learning engineers, one software engineer, two quality assurance engineers, and 1one product designer), current end-users ($N=5$), and individuals having no familiarity ($N=1$).